supercollider/supercollider/README_OS_X.txt

 	make install

-This will build the software, then "install" it to a folder "build/SuperCollider" with the finished products in.
-You might like to move the "build/SuperCollider" folder into your /Applications folder.
+This will build the software, then "install" it to a folder "SuperCollider" under CMAKE_INSTALL_PREFIX, which defaults to "<build-directory>/Install", with the finished products in.
+You might like to move the "SuperCollider" folder into your /Applications folder or install it there directly by passing "-D /Applications" to cmake.

 The build process can be configured using the cmake program, cmake frontends like "ccmake" or "cmake-gui", or by simply editing the